Smith Electric Vehicles: Edison

 The Smith Edison was the world's first electric van with a GVW of under 3,500 kg – a critical factor, because vehicles over 3,500 kg require a commercial driving licence.
-Edison, like any van under 3,500 kg, can be driven by anyone with a regular UK license.
+Edison, like any van under 3,500 kg, could be driven by anyone with a regular UK license.

 The Edison was sold worldwide, except in the US.
 It was available as a chassis cab, delivery van and minibus, with a capacity varying from 1600 to 5100 lb.
 The delivery van was sold with several lithium-ion battery packs, with a range of 55 to 100 mi (90 to 160 km) and a top speed of 50 mph.

 The Edison, based on the Ford Transit chassis, was powered by a 90 kW induction motor from Enova Systems and a 40 or 51kWh lithium-ion iron phosphate battery pack from Valence Technology.

 In November 2009, the Edison was one of the Irish Motoring Writers Association's top five Vans of the Year.
 In December 2009, it was named the 2010 Eco Van of the Year by What Van magazine.

 In 2012, the Edison was upgraded to use the Ford Transit Stage 5 variant.
 Customers were in Russia (Revolta), Netherlands (Spijkstaal), Taiwan (Taikang), Hong Kong (CLP, FedEx), the UK, Sweden (FuelReduce) and Abu Dhabi.
 It was discontinued in 2014.